SQLicious/Alteryx-Project-Ecommerce-Transaction-Cohort-Analysis/README.md

 # Project Overview

-Embark on a journey through my Alteryx project, meticulously designed to enhance e-commerce operations.
-This endeavor encompasses vital stages: Data Cleanup, Cohort Analysis, and Insights generation.
+Embark on a informational journey through my Alteryx project,designed to enhance e-commerce operations.
+This project has three vital stages: Data Cleanup, Cohort Analysis, and Insights generation.
 Together, we'll unravel the nuances of online shopping, driving strategic decisions for maximum revenue.

+This project draws inspiration from Hicounsellor's 'Analyzing E-commerce Transactions'.
+However, I've taken a unique approach by exclusively utilizing Alteryx Designer.
+This showcases the remarkable efficiency of low-code solution such as Alteryx , offering a fresh perspective on streamlining processes and extracting actionable insights for business professionals.

 # Table of Contents